ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

 Ballerina supports [OpenTracing](http://opentracing.io/) standards out of the box.
 This means that Ballerina services can be traced using OpenTracing implementations like [Jaeger](http://www.jaegertracing.io/), and [Zipkin](https://zipkin.io/).
 Jaeger is the default tracer of Ballerina.

 ### Configure Ballerina
-Tracing can be enabled in Ballerina with '--observe' flag as mentioned in the [Getting Started](#getting-started) section, as well as configuration option.
+Tracing can be enabled in Ballerina with `--observe` flag as mentioned in the [Getting Started](#getting-started) section, as well as configuration option.
 This section mainly focuses on the configuration option with description and possible values.

 The sample configuration that enables tracing, and uses Jaeger as the sample tracer as provided below.
 ```yaml